RafalKiszczyszyn/X-Search-WebAPI/README.md

 ### Search Engine configuration
+XSearch.WebAPI is compatible with the [x-search-elasticsearch:8.8.1](https://hub.docker.com/r/rafalkiszczyszyn/x-search-elasticsearch) search engine image.
 Connection to the underlying search engine can be configured in `./XSearch.WebApi/appsettings.json`.
 Default values are:
 ```
 {
   "SearchEngineBaseUrl": "https://elasticsearch:9200/wikipedia/_search",